Millennials are a group of people categorized based on their generation, which has been defined as those who were born from 1980 to 2000.

 Doesn't work on the move.

-By integrating these aspects to their sites, companies can ensure that their brand will grow alongside millennials as they move from one big life event to the next, capturing what makes this generation of people find important.
+By integrating these aspects to their sites, companies can ensure that their brand will grow alongside millennials as they move from one big life event to the next, capturing what this generation of people find important.